ulmlr/lmlpages/markdown/animation.md

                 - a ball dropping to the floor: this is the structure of a ball dropping to the floor and continuously bouncing until it gradually goes out the canva or stops, this is also not an easyn thing to master since you would need to be able to:
-                                       - draw shapes, and structure them differently according to which direction they are turning or wheren to add shadow and highlight
+                                       -****draw shapes, and structure them differently according to which direction they are turning or wheren to add shadow and highlight**

 ![image](https://github.com/user-attachments/assets/b9cc7423-4801-4253-8127-a5a8f277c265)